HeyItsCoffeee/kickstarter-analysis/README.md

 ## Results
-Two conclusions on the Outcomes based on Launch Date - 1st.
-If you're going to get into theatre, it's best to start your campaign between March and August.

-2nd.
-Avoid October all together if you dont want to have an increased chance of failure.
+Two conclusions on the Outcomes based on Launch Date - First, if you're going to get into theatre, it's best to start your campaign between March and August.
+Second, avoid October all together if you dont want to have an increased chance of failure.

 One conclusion on the Outcomes based on Goals - Set your goal no higher than $4999 if you want have a chance in being part of the "successful" category here.